tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_iam_user.md

 ## Parameters

-##### user_name _(required)_
+`user_name` _(required)_

-This resource accepts a single parameter, the User's username which uniquely identifies the User.
+: This resource accepts a single parameter, the User's username which uniquely identifies the User.
   This can be passed either as a string or as a `user_name: 'value'` key-value entry in a hash.

 ## Properties